-for the different datasets.
+In Table 5, the colomns TP, TP2, and Emma (EM) display the average accuracies for the different SA programs’ accuracy calculated as described above.
+The updated Sentida can for example be seen to guess right on TP2 nearly 82% of the time while chance would be 50%.
+The columns TP: 95% CI, TP2: 95% CI, and EM: 95% CI display the 95% Confidence Intervals (CI) for the different datasets.
 The 95% confidence interval means that we are 95% sure, that the true average lies within this range.
 This uncertainty arises from the fact that the different ways of splitting the datasets gives us different accuracies.

-Does SentidaV2 and Emma improve Danish SA?
+Evaluation of Emma and the updated Sentida

 Using the validation set TP poses a few problems.
 All the words are lower case, meaning no effect from capitalization.
 There is no punctuation in the reviews, meaning no punctuation effects like ‘?’ and ‘!!’.
 Additionally, each review consists of multiple sentences without punctuation which makes it hard to split them up.
-This is a problem in sentences containing ‘men’ (but) because the sentiment modulation is only meant to be applied on sentence to sentence basis.
-We see a significant difference between the performance of SENTIDA and SentidaV2, but the difference is miniscule.
+This is a problem in sentences containing ‘men’ (but) because the sentiment modulation is only meant to be applied on a sentence to sentence basis.
+We see a significant difference between the performance of Sentida with and without updates, but the difference is still miniscule.

 The reviews in the TP2 validation set, however, have both the original punctuation and casing.
-This means that a wider range of the improvements implemented from SENTIDA to SentidaV2 can be tested, i.e. exclamation points and capital letters .
-Presumably this is why the difference in performance is especially prominent when compared to the performance of SENTIDA on TP2.
+This means that a wider range of the improvements implemented in Sentida can be tested, i.e. exclamation points and capital letters .
+Presumably, this is why the difference in performance is especially prominent when compared to the performance of Sentida without the new improvenemts on TP2 as was the intention.